-University Hospitals health system brings world-class pediatric cancer treatment close to home.
-Our pediatric cancer team in the Angie Fowler Adolescent & Young Adult Cancer Institute at UH Rainbow Babies & Children’s Hospital is supported by a comprehensive and extensive system of experts who deliver the highest level of care for babies and children with cancer.
+University Hospitals Rainbow Babies & Children’s Hospital brings world-class pediatric cancer treatment close to home.
+Our pediatric cancer team in the Angie Fowler Adolescent & Young Adult Cancer Institute is supported by a comprehensive and extensive system of experts who deliver the highest level of care for babies and children with cancer.

-Our patients receive the benefits of a comprehensive continuum of care that only a large health system can provide.
-In addition, they receive the personal touch of a dedicated care team.
+Our patients enjoy the benefits of a comprehensive continuum of care that only a large health system can provide.
+In addition, they receive the personal touch and attention of a dedicated care team.
 We get to know our patients and you get to know us.
 We offer an unmatched level of support that keeps comfort and compassion at the center of care.

 Our team of cancer specialists are focused on lifesaving therapies to treat many types of childhood cancer.
 From recognizing brain tumor symptoms to providing advanced stem cell transplant care, our expertise in childhood cancer care is comprehensive.

 - Bone cancer (including osteosarcoma and Ewing sarcoma)